What is the LEGS approach?

 …animal welfare?

 LEGS is based on humanitarian principles and law, hence its starting point is the welfare of people, rather than the welfare of animals.
-However, good animal welfare is important for livelihoods, so many of the activities recommended by LEGS have animal welfare benefits.
-Each of the technical chapters of the LEGS Handbook outlines how interventions relate to the Five Domains, commonly used as a framework for assessing animal welfare:
+LEGS response options also aim to ensure good animal welfare, and each of the technical chapters of the LEGS Handbook outlines how interventions relate to the Five Domains, commonly used as a framework for assessing animal welfare:

 See also: the LEGS Briefing Paper on Animal Welfare.